International Civil Aviation Organization Public Key Directory

+Participants

 The United Nations became the first non-state participant in October 2012, enabling issuing of e-UNLP, the electronic form of the United Nations laissez-passer.

 In December 2014, ICAO reported the PKD as having 45 participants.

 In 2015 the German Bundesdruckerei (German Federal Printing Office) won the request for tender of the ICAO to provide the ICAO PKD.

 In July 2017, ICAO reported the PKD as having 58 participants.

 As of November 2017, 60 participants were part of the ICAO PKD, with the European Union being the 60th member and at the same time the second non-state participant.

+As of April 2025, 104 participants were part of the ICAO PKD.

+Participation Fees

+Each ICAO PKD participant needs to pay a one-time registration fee and annual fees.
+The registration fee was USD 56,000 at first, and was reduced to USD 15,900 since March 2015.
+The annual fee comprises two components: the ICAO portion and the PKD Operator portion.
+Every participant pays the same amount of annual fees.